Table of Contents

 It can be beneficial to also ask other jewelry designers about trustworthy wholesale distributors or look into getting a reseller license so you can forgo paying local sales taxes when you buy in bulk.

-7. Devise a unique brand aesthetic
+Step 7.
+Devise a unique brand aesthetic

 Designing a brand identity will make your custom packaging and marketing materials stand out — which all plays into creating a remarkable unboxing experience.
-Find a great custom packaging company to partner with, like noissue or Packlane, to help make your packaging stand out.
+Find a great custom packaging company to partner with, like noissue or Arka, to help make your packaging stand out.

-8. Develop a marketing strategy
+Step 8.
+Develop a marketing strategy

-Finding potential customers to get your first sale is a challenge for any new jewelry business.
-Target your marketing towards the demographics most likely to purchase.
 As you focus on building a customer base, use the research you compiled, including insight on competition, to develop a multi-channel marketing strategy.

 You should incorporate as many channels as possible including:

-Customers love to research products and reviews before making their decisions.
+- Social media – Customers love to research products and reviews before making their decisions.
 On social media posts, you can highlight what makes your brand different.
 For example, if you’re focused on sustainability, then post about how your products are good for the environment and add related tags to your posts.
 Can your jewelry be worn during exercise?
 Post images and videos of people working out while wearing your jewelry.

-Although it’s still in its infancy, SMS ecommerce marketing is a rapidly growing channel for online businesses.
+- SMS marketing – SMS ecommerce marketing is a rapidly growing channel for online businesses.
 With open rates as high as 95%, you can essentially guarantee that everyone on your SMS subscriber list will see your messages and promotions.

-Many of the largest DTC ecommerce businesses today grew from ad campaigns on channels like Facebook, Instagram, and Google Ads.
+- Paid advertising (Google, Facebook, and Instagram) – Many of the largest DTC ecommerce businesses today grew from ad campaigns on channels like Facebook, Instagram, and Google Ads.
 Ad costs continue to rise, but they can still be a viable channel for jewelers.
 If you want to run ads, spend time optimizing your audience targeting so your ads are served to people who are most likely to buy.
 And choose your channels wisely — what channels perform best for other brands might not work best for you.

-Free traffic is the best traffic.
-With so many online businesses relying on social media ads to make sales, ad costs are continuing to rise.
+- Search engine optimization (SEO) – Many online businesses rely on social media ads to make sales, ad costs are continuing to rise.
 With a good SEO strategy and blog content plan, your product listings, blog posts, videos, guides, and other types of owned content can show up at the top of search results and get more traffic without increasing your ad spend.
+When looking for the right keywords to attract organic traffic, use SEO tools like Google AdWords or Moz to find keywords that have a high search volume with low competition.

-9. Build your own online store with an ecommerce platform
+Step 9.
+Build your own online store with an ecommerce platform

 Building an ecommerce website is easier than ever due to the numerous ecommerce platforms, apps, and integrations available.
 Ecommerce platforms are designed to make setting up an online store as seamless as possible.
-Some of the most popular ecommerce platforms include Magento, Shopify, BigCommerce, WooCommerce, Squarespace, and Wix
+Some of the most popular ecommerce platforms include Magento, Shopify, BigCommerce, WooCommerce, Squarespace, and Wix.

 An alternative to building your own website is to create a store on Etsy, but it’s more suited for handmade jewelry and made-to-order items.
 And since it’s a marketplace, it’s harder to get exposure and traffic to your Etsy store.
 Plus, Etsy gets the ‘credit’ for the sale as people won’t necessarily remember your brand, just that they bought on Etsy.

-10. Find a fulfillment solution
+Step 10.
+Find a fulfillment solution

 Fulfill orders without lifting a finger with ShipBob